 Other partners in the project include Frazer Nash, NP Aerospace, LumOptica and Cambridge Pixel.

-As part of the trials, the laser’s command-and-control system was also tested against active flying objects to prove tracking capability, but future trials will see the laser engaging moving airborne targets.
+The trials tested the laser’s command-and-control system against active flying objects to prove tracking capability, but future trials will see the laser engaging moving airborne targets.

-It is hoped that the project could follow the same path as the MBDA-led Dragonfire initiative, which was selected for further development as a naval defense weapon by the previous government, accelerating the introduction of directed-energy weapons onto the front line.
+Proponents hope the project could follow the same path as the MBDA-led Dragonfire initiative, which the previous government selected for further development as a naval defense weapon, accelerating the introduction of directed-energy weapons onto the front line.

 “We're looking to evolve this concept demonstrator with a stronger commitment from the [UK Defense Ministry], and that will be our focus now that we've worked with DSTL and proved that this system is ready to go,” Gray added.